Summary

 Another bad habit that some publishers and even many designers have, is to use multiple returns.
 Commonly, they usually use them to leave spaces between paragraphs, make a text skip an image frame or table, etc. Wrong!

-InDesign allows, from its first version, to add space from the paragraph style options, and also add distances so that the text wraps the image and text frames.
+InDesign allows, from its first version, to add space from the paragraph style options.
+It also lets you add distances so that the text wraps the image and text frames.

 What’s wrong with leaving these extra returns in the document?
-For the case of an accessible PDF, it will generate empty tags and change the screen reader behavior and even the navigation of the tags.
+In the case of an accessible PDF, empty tags will be generated.
+This change affects the screen reader behavior.
+It even affects the navigation of the tags.
 It will also throw errors in the accessibility check that will need to be remediated with Acrobat.
-In the case of an ePUB, it will export a number of empty tags to be removed with Sigil or any e-book editor.
+In the case of an ePUB, it will export several empty tags.
+These need to be removed with Sigil or any e-book editor.

-How do we eliminate these common multiple returns?
-Like spaces, we can delete them through a combination of steps since we are going to have to adjust some objects as we delete empty returns.
+How do we remove these common multiple returns?
+Like spaces, we can remove them through a combination of steps.
+We need to adjust some objects as we remove empty returns.
 For this, it is key to have a reference PDF or duplicate the InDesign document before starting this stage.

-To delete them, we will use the Find/Change menu command, selecting a Query to apply to the entire document.
-If we want to apply it to the entire document in two clicks, we will use the already mentioned script Cleaning Up Text Imported Into InDesign.
+To remove them, we will use the Find/Change menu command, selecting a Query to apply to the entire document.
+We want to apply it to the entire document with two clicks.
+Then we will use the already mentioned script Cleaning Up Text Imported Into InDesign.

 3. Style Overrides

-Styles allow us to achieve consistency in the format of texts, facilitate global editing and take advantage of certain functions such as tables of contents, cross-references, alphabetical indexes, etc. But the moment we start making modifications to the text instead of modifying the style options, overrides will be generated.
+Styles allow us to achieve consistency in the format of texts.
+They ease global editing.
+Styles also let us take advantage of certain functions like tables of contents, cross-references, and alphabetical indexes.
+But the moment we start making modifications to the text instead of modifying the style options, overrides will be generated.

-The Paragraph Styles and Character Styles panels has a button in the upper right that highlights where those overrides are located page by page.
-It is an indispensable option that many of us would like to have available in other applications such as Apple Pages, Google Docs, etc.
+The Paragraph Styles and Character Styles panels has a button in the upper right.
+This button highlights where those overrides are located page by page.
+It is an indispensable choice.
+Many of us would like to have it available in other applications like Apple Pages and Google Docs.

-If we want to know the number of overrides, we need to create a custom Preflight profile to tell us which pages they are on, how many characters are affected, etc.
+If we want to know the number of overrides, we need to create a custom Preflight profile.
+It will tell us which pages they are on.
+It will also show us how many characters are affected, etc.

-To remove the overrides, we will have to generate new styles or simply remove them with the lower override cleaning button.
-We can also use a script called Clear Overrides Throughout Document, but keep in mind that it will change the appearance of the whole document.
+We need to remove the overrides.
+We will have to generate new styles.
+Another choice is to remove them with the lower override cleaning button.
+We can also use a script called Clear Overrides Throughout Document.
+Remember that it will change the appearance of the whole document.

 4. Objects on the Pasteboard

-It is quite common for some designers to generate or leave frames and other objects outside the pages of the document.
+Some designers often generate or leave frames and other objects outside the document pages.
+This practice is quite common.
 This space is called Pasteboard.

 What is the problem when exporting?
-If you use the Preflight panel, the objects or frames that are on the Pasteboard will be taken into account and can throw false positives.
-Also, the export will take longer and even warnings and errors can be generated in InDesign at the end of its export.
+If you use the Preflight panel, the objects or frames that are on the Pasteboard will be considered.
+This can throw false positives.
+The export will take longer.
+Warnings and errors are generated in InDesign at the end of its export.

 If the InDesign document is in its final version, there are no excuses to leave objects on the Pasteboard.

-How do we delete them?
+How do we remove them?
 Selecting them with the Selection tool and then deleting them with the Delete key.

 5. Unused Styles